CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

 ## Where can I get help?

+If you are interested in using CSC services for your EO research, please make yourself familiar with the services:

+* Visit a course, seminar or workshop; you can find all upcoming and past events in [the CSC training calendar](https://www.csc.fi/en/training#training-calendar)
+    * For getting familiar and started with CSCs environment, check out the [self learning CSC computing environment material](https://ssl.eventilla.com/csccompenvselflearn)
+* Find information about services and how to use them in [CSC's documentation pages](../../../index.md)
+* For information on geocomputing in CSC environment, checkout the collection of CSC's [geocomputing learning materials](https://research.csc.fi/gis-learning-materials) and [geocomputing examples on github](https://github.com/csc-training/geocomputing)

 You can find all the ways that you can get help from CSC specialists via our [contact page](../../contact.md).
 We are happy to help with technical problems around our services and are open for suggestions on which Software should be installed to Puhti, or what kind of courses should be offered or materials/examples should be prepared.